solthereum/cosmwasm-voting/README.md

 $ cargo wasm
 ```

-To produce a much smaller version, you can run this which tells the compiler to strip all unused code out
+To produce a much smaller version, you can run this which tells the compiler to strip all unused code out.

 ```
 $ RUSTFLAGS='-C link-arg=-s' cargo wasm